-Specific method to limit:Open the resource's
+Specific Limitation Method:Open the resource's

-„Crawl Speed Settings“ page。
+„Crawl Rate Settings“ page。

-In addition to individual settings, you can also use
+In addition to individual settings, you can also use the

 User-agent: *